How to make a Slack bot using Slack API (8 simple steps)

 ?>

 Now, your code should work fine.
-When you’re finished, your php file should look something like this:
+Simple enough.
+In my experience building integrations, when you are finished, your php file should look something like this:

 <?php